flatironinstitute/neuropixels-data-sep-2020/README.md

 ## Loading into Python and exporting to various formats

 To load the data into [SpikeInterface](https://github.com/SpikeInterface) recording extractors, you must be running a kachery-p2p daemon on the flatiron1 channel.
-[Instructions for this are here](https://github.com/flatironinstitute/kachery-p2p).
+[See these instructions.](https://github.com/flatironinstitute/kachery-p2p)

 ```python
 from neuropixels_data_sep_2020 import LabboxEphysRecordingExtractor